-Any individual, business or non-profit organization that is going to distribute or sell food for human consumption must have a Food Service Permit.
+Any individual, business or non-profit organization that is going to distribute or sell food/drinks for human consumption must have a Food Service Permit.
 Additionally, every food service establishment which prepares food is required to have a permitted food manager on duty at all times and all other staff must have a food handler permit.

 How do I get a Food Handler or Food Manager Permit?